SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSDocumentTemplate/NSDocumentTemplate.md

----
+﻿---
 title: crmscript_ref_NSDocumentTemplate
 description: NSDocumentTemplate
 intellisense: Void.NSDocumentTemplate
-sortOrder: 2618
+keywords: NSDocumentTemplate
 so.topic: reference
 ---

-The template a document is based on is stored in the SO\_arc\template folder on the server.
+The template a document is based on is stored in the SO_arc\template folder on the server.
 This will return the name as displayed in the GUI, and not the physical document name, of the template the document object is based on.

 1. autolist